peterchain7/peterchain7.github.io/_posts/2022-02-29-penetratontesting.md

 ---

 # Introduction
-Am [peterChain](https://twitter.com/peterChain7), A holder of  bachelor in information systems.
-A hardcore in cybersecurity, My purpose in hacking is like anybodies purpose and all in all is to keep and implement secure systems as possible.\
+Am [peterChain](https://twitter.com/peterChain7), A holder of bachelor degree in information systems.
+A hardcore in cybersecurity, My purpose in cybersecurity is like anybodies purpose and all in all is to keep and implement secure systems as possible.
-Am going to introduce to you guys some guides to an overview of penetration testing as a bigginer in Penetration Testing and ethical hacking.
+Am going to introduce to you guys some guides to an overview of penetration testing and ethical hacking.

 **Why we need Penetration Testing?**